-- Advertising or promotions.

-- Consumer surveys.

-- Efficiency surveys.

-- Management studies.

-- Quality control testing.

-- Research in connection with literary, historical, or similar projects.

-- The acquisition of another's patent, model, production, or process.
+- Quality control testing. - Research in connection with literary, historical, or similar projects. - The acquisition of another's patent, model, production, or process.

 When and how to elect.
 You make the election to deduct research and experimental costs by deducting them on your tax return for the year in which you first pay or incur research and experimental costs.
 If you do not make the election to deduct research and experimental costs in the first year in which you pay or incur the costs, you can deduct the costs in a later year only with approval from the IRS.